olochua/ECEN303-Fall2015/Challenges/3challenge.md

     return numberones
 ```

-Create a method that return a Poisson random variable.
+Create a method that returns a Poisson random variable.

 ```python
 def poisson(lambda=10):